-range_check is as in 'option'. required should be 0. default is a cell array with values from the list, or a single value. dim_check is ignored.
+range_check is as in 'option'. required should be 0. default is a cell array with values from the list, or a single value. dim_check is 0 if an empty cell array is allowed as input, 1 if at least one value is required.